This Persian Beef Stew is a delicious, hearty stew made with split peas and savory spices. Make it on the stove or in your instant pot.

 - Lemon Juice – Lemon adds a fresh bright flavor to the end of the cooking process.

-- Seasonings – Cumin, saffron, turmeric, cinnamon, allspice, salt and black pepper.
+- Seasonings – Cumin, saffron, turmeric (or try one of these turmeric substitutes), cinnamon, allspice, salt and black pepper.

 How to make it